Kalim23/ToDoList/readme.md

 * HTML

 ## Setup
-To run this project, run local server and open it in your webbrowser.
+To run this project, run local server and open it in your webbrowser, by following steps:

 ```
 $ cd ../ToDoList
 ```